man proposing to woman

 Marriage proposals are commonplace in American culture today and span a colorful rainbow in terms of execution and creativity.
 It’s common that before a man asks a woman to marry him, he “courts” her first and makes his intentions known.
 We call it dating now, but regardless of what you call it, the outcome is the same.
-Most couples “date” or “court” each other with marriage in mind and, eventually, one partner usually proposes marriage on bended knee.
+Most couples “date” or “court” each other with marriage in mind and, eventually, one partner usually makes a formal proposal on bended knee.
 Once a marriage proposal has been made and an engagement ring has been presented, a couple is then considered “engaged.”

 Wedding traditions have changed over the years, and different people “tie the knot” in different ways.
 While many practices are rooted in tradition, today, many couples focus on planning events reflective of their personal love stories.